HuttonICS/blue-carbon-db/README.md

 ```

 The sequences and taxonomic files are then trained to create the classifier using a Naive Bayes classifier, which must be trained on the reference sequences and their taxonomic classification.
 This information can either consist of the entire gene sequence or the exact region your primers targeted on that genes targeted which requires your primer sequences.
 See this page for more information https://docs.qiime2.org/2023.7/tutorials/feature-classifier/
 For now we will use the whole database.
-The example below creates the classifier for the rbcl plastid gene.

 ```
 ###############  evaluate and train classifier #############